-The sessions are designed to around an hour, except for Wednesdays, which should only take 20-30 minutes.
+Monday, Tuesday and Thursday trainings sessions are designed to take 60 minutes.
+Wednesday’s sessions will be shorter – 30 minutes.
+Friday’s sessions include an easy, long run (4-6 miles) may take up to 90 minutes.
 Every other Monday you will perform 2-a-days (two sessions per day), one in the A.M. and one in the P.M.
-Each week has the same structure,

 During this program, every number of calisthenics repetitions you perform is based on the number of repetitions you completed during your last APFT in the program (Sessions 1, 11, and 21).